By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 paymentPspReference

 : the PSP reference associated with this capture request.
-This is different from the PSP reference of the authorisation.status
+This is different from the PSP reference of the authorization.status

 : received.
 Your capture request will be processed asynchronously.
 You will receive the result in a webhook.

-- Wait for the CAPTURE notification webhook to learn the outcome of the request.
+Wait for the CAPTURE webhook to learn the outcome of the request.

 CAPTURE webhook

-When we have processed your capture request, we send you a notification webhook with:
+When we have processed your capture request, we send you a webhook event with:

 eventCode